How We Farm

 Reliance on LOCAL food means:

-- Getting the freshest, most nutritious foods available year round
+- Access to the freshest, most nutritious foods available year round

 - Supporting the interests of small-scale food producers in your community